katemaks/Amazon-Product-Review-Analysis-PROJECT/README.md

 ### Results/Findings
-The result of this analysis can be seen when you view the raw added Uploaded Files
+The result of this analysis can be seen when you view the raw added Uploaded Files.
+I tried dragging the picture but I couldn't drag the picture into the repository despite my attempts.
+However, when it is viewed as a FILE, It can be seen.
+I still have much to learn.